Infectious Diseases

 To view our openings for the division of Infectious Diseases, please see the listings below:

-The Division of Infectious Diseases in the Department of Medicine at the David Geffen School of Medicine at UCLA is seeking applicants for a Health Sciences Clinical position at the Instructor, Assistant, Associate or full Professor ranks, who is interested in full-time academic clinical practice in transplant infectious diseases.
-The position involves both inpatient and outpatient care at the Ronald Reagan UCLA Medical Center and UCLA Santa Monica Medical Center.
-It encompasses a range of patient populations, including immunocompromised individuals, with a particular focus on transplant recipients.
-Opportunities for interdisciplinary collaboration, clinical research, and resident and fellow teaching are available.
-Transplant/Infectious Disease experience preferred.
-An M.D. or D.O. is required.
-Candidates must be board-eligible or board certified in Infectious Diseases.
-Candidates must hold or be eligible for a California medical license.
+The Division of Infectious Diseases in the Department of Medicine at the David Geffen School of Medicine at UCLA is seeking applicants for a Health Sciences faculty position at the Instructor, Assistant, Associate or Full Professor rank.
+The position involves inpatient and outpatient infectious diseases patient care at our various locations, encompassing a range of patient populations including immunocompromised patients and transplant recipients.
+Opportunities for interdisciplinary collaboration and clinical research are available.
+The faculty member will have opportunities to teach medical students, residents and fellows.
+An M.D., D.O., or equivalent is required.
+Candidates must be board-eligible or board-certified in Infectious Diseases.
+A California medical license is required.

 All aspects of searches are confidential and all candidates are expected to review and abide by UC Regents Policy 1111 on Statement on Ethical Values and Standards of Conduct.